 Our school has the services of full time Special Education teachers who work with students who have identified learning challenges.
 A child’s participation in this program is based on extensive evaluation and must be approved by the school’s local screening committee and the eligibility committee.
 A variety of levels of services is available.

 Our school is served by a school psychologist who is based at the Central office and works with several schools.
 The psychologist is available for consultation, conferences, and testing (as approved by the Local Screening Committee).

 Our school is served by a social worker who is based at the Central office and works with several schools.
 The social worker interviews parents of students who are being considered for special programs and investigates situations which necessitate a home visit, such as excessive absences.

-We have the services of a speech therapist who works with students who have identified speech impairments in articulation, language, fluency and voice defects.
+We have the services of 2 speech therapists who work with students who have identified speech impairments in articulation, language, fluency and voice defects.

 The Fairfax Villa Elementary School PTA is a member of the local, state, and National Parent Teacher Association.
 The goals of the PTA are to encourage involvement of the community with the school, administrators, and teachers to broaden the scope of the school’s offerings through fundraising to provide additional programs and enrichment materials, and to serve as a network of communication between parents and school personnel.

 Parent involvement with the school, either in the classrooms or library, or more indirectly through support of PTA activities, enriches the school experience for all of our children.
 Much work and many volunteer hours are needed to maintain the kind of organization which will enable the community and school system to work together for the benefit of our children.
 We urge you to join in this effort.